CanonicalLtd/maas-docs/en/manage-cli-interfaces.md

 # CLI Interface Management

-This is a list of interface management tasks to perform with the MAAS CLI.
+This is a list of interface management tasks which can be performed by the MAAS CLI.
 See [MAAS CLI][manage-cli] on how to get started.

 See [Networking][networking] for an overview of networking and [Commission Nodes][commission-nodes] for more details on managing interfaces